WangYuanMike/Accouting/Accounting.md

                 LIFO   |----------------------|  |-----------------------------------|
                         End Inventory: $25        COGS: $120
 ```
+* Ending Balance of Invetory must be carried at the lower of historical cost (original cost) or fair market value (replacement cost).
 * LIFO is only allowed in US.
 Even an international subsidiary which belongs to a US company could not use LIFO when computing COGS.
-* Ending Balance of Invetory must be carried at the lower of historical cost (original cost) or fair market value (replacement cost).
+* Although over the lifetime of a firm, the total amount of tax is the same under LIFO and FIFO, LIFO could result into lower tax payment in the first several years.
+This is because usually the purchase price is rising all the time, therefore COGS under LIFO is higher => Taxable income is lower => Lower tax paid.
+This would give company similar benefit as deferred tax, e.g. currency devaluation due to inflation, tax rate may be dropped serveral years later.